miurahr/lua-nginx-osm/README.md

 1. creating a ticket on the [GitHub Issue Tracker](http://github.com/miurahr/lua-nginx-osm/issues),

-1. There are known problem that Tirex cannot response properly so we use workaround in lua-nginx-osm
+1. There are known problem that Tirex cannot response properly so we need to patch tirex.

   https://trac.openstreetmap.org/ticket/4869